COVID-19 and Manitoba housing co-ops

 State of Emergency

-Manitoba has announced that public gatherings of 25 people are allowed indoors and 50 people outdoors, where members of the public are reasonably able to maintain a separation of at least two metres from others, except for brief exchanges.
-This change applies to social gatherings, worship, weddings and funerals.
-Please note that this does NOT appear to apply to business meetings for cooperatives.
+Manitoba has announced that with the commencement of Phase 3 of the plan to re-open, effective June 21st public gatherings of 50 people are allowed indoors and 100 people outdoors, where members of the public are reasonably able to maintain a separation of at least two metres from others, except for brief exchanges.

 Freeze on Rent Increases and Evictions